 A qualified asbestos abatement contractor can evaluate the damage and course of action for you.
 You may be able to repair the roof rather than replace if the roof is in good shape, With any type of repair, the asbestos remains in place.

 Asbestos roofing can be easily and safely removed.
 First, seal or cover the asbestos material.
 This contains the fibers so they are not released into the air.

 - Sealing (encapsulation) treats the material with a sealant that either binds the asbestos fibers together or coats the material.

 - Covering (enclosure) involves placing a protective wrap or jacket around the material that contains asbestos to prevent release of fibers.

 Only a professional trained to handle asbestos safely should undertake this work.
-Once the roof is contained through sealing or covering, it is now safe to remove the roof to replace it.
+Once the roof is contained through sealing or covering, it is now safe to remove the roof prior to replacing it.

 Most states and some cities have rules about the removal of asbestos roof or siding.
-In Massachusetts permits are a must.
-In Massachusetts, only certified asbestos abatement contractors and consultants may be hired to perform asbestos-related work.
-Permitting process is done by the asbestos abatement company 10 days prior to beginning the work.
+In Florida permits are a must.
+In Florida, only certified asbestos abatement contractors and consultants can be hired to perform asbestos-related work.
+The asbestos abatement company starts the permitting process 10 days prior to beginning the work.

-Removing the roof is a process where each piece of asbestos roof material must be wet down first then bagged and carried off the roof to ensure no fibers are released.
+In order to remove the roof, roofers wet down each piece of asbestos roof material first.
+Roofers then bag and carry the material off the roof.
+This is to ensure no fibers are released.
 Once removed, the roofing contractor can now put a new asphalt shingle roof onto your home.

 Although asbestos has its qualities, it also carries risks.
 It’s always best to seek professional help and consultation in order to evaluate, assess, and obtain the necessary information you need to decide what you should do.